-After building my first tiny home in 2015, traveling the country in a Honda Element, building a second tiny home in 2017... and the hiking halfway across the country on the Pacific Crest Trail in 2019...
+After building my first tiny home in 2015, traveling the country in a Honda Element, building a second tiny home in 2017... and hiking halfway across the country on the Pacific Crest Trail in 2019...
 I finally settled down and purchased land to build a community of like-minded individuals who want to live simply, sustainably, and happily out in the desert.

-We are a completely non-profit community and we are not building properties to sell or rent.
+The community is a completely non-profit community and we are not building properties to sell or rent.
 Rather we are looking for people to help build up the community space so we can host more travelers and like-minded individuals.

-We are both Vegetarian/Vegan and do ask that community members keep at least a vegetarian diet while on the land.
+We are Vegetarian/Vegan and do ask that community members keep at least a vegetarian diet while on the land.
 This is not just because of our ideals, but it also helps significantly with keeping away pests, dealing with black water, and dealing with waste since all trash has to be either burned (cardboard/paper) or packed out.

 We LOVE board/card games, campfires, good conversations, learning things, plants, and sharing meals and drinks with other people.
 The main goal of this community is to have people around that we can both learn from and teach and enjoy each other's company.

 We are a nudist/naturalist/clothing optional friendly community.
 There is no requirement to participate, but please know that others may and be respectful of everyone.

 Zubereiten / Kochen von Mahlzeiten für die Familie

 If you are interested in learning about going off-grid, construction, permaculture, growing food, hydroponics, harvesting water, producing energy, desert plants, animals, this is a great place to be.